How to Become a Speech Therapist in North Dakota

 Instead, you’ll need to register for and pass the American Speech-Hearing-Language Association’s National Examination in Speech-Language Pathology.

-The National Exam is made up of 132 questions.
+You’ll register for the exam (Praxis exam 5331) through Praxis.
+The exam consists of 132 questions.
 You’ll need a 162 out of 200 possible points to pass.

-The test will cover core topics in speech-language pathology that you studied during your graduate program: foundations of professional practice; the screening, assessment, evaluation, and diagnosis of patients; and the planning of treatment.
+The SLP exam covers core topics in speech-language pathology that you studied during your graduate program: foundations of professional practice; the screening, assessment, evaluation, and diagnosis of patients; and the planning of treatment.

 The test will also cover the following topics:

-You’ll may also browse the Praxis Study Companion in order to prepare for the test.
+You can study the Praxis Study Companion to prepare for the test.

 If you choose to earn the CCC-SLP, you’ll need to complete a clinical fellowship of at least nine months.
 A clinical fellowship is designed to help you gain professional experience while working with different client populations.
 You’ll be able to complete your clinical fellowship by partnering with an SLP clinic in your area, and you may browse opportunities here.